chetanbagri/National-Park-Explorer/Sprint 1/Sprint_Planning.md

 ## Explanation for Sprint Backlog Selection
-Paragraph, no more than 300 words, explaining how and why the sprint backlog items were chosen by the team
+Paragraph, no more than 300 words, explaining how and why the sprint backlog items were chosen by the team Our top priority based on the client needs is feature 3, creating a user account, since the user will need an account before they are able to fully access the rest of the features.
+Next we chose feature 8, to test if the application works on Chrome browser as well as mobile devices.
+This way we can check for any issues with deployment before implementing the rest of the features.
+We will also work on feature 10, attractive user interface, and feature 11 architecture: React client-side and SpringBoot server-side.
+Feature 11 will also serve as the foundation for the project and in this way we can make sure there are no foundational issues before moving on.
+For the user interface, we can get started on the initial design process.

 ## Task Chart
 ![image](https://github.com/CSCI310-20241/project-team-20/assets/89752707/e320a886-b45b-46ff-8954-d6f2ff35ec8c)